polygraphene/android_device_lenovo_TB322FC/README.md

 Download from recovery image from [release](https://github.com/polygraphene/android_device_lenovo_TB322FC/releases) and flash it.

 For locked device:
 Devices with the ZUI 1.5.10.138 or prior can be flashed without unlocking (Lenovo testkey vulnerability).
-Flash it from EDL mode because fastboot flash doesn't work on locked device.
+Use EDL mode to flash because fastboot flash doesn't work on locked device.

 ### Flash with qdlrs
 Instruction to flash with Qualcomm's [qdlrs](https://github.com/qualcomm/qdlrs):